rnietoe/Training/docs/AWS/03-Network.md

     ```
 6. `Create route table` to specify how packets are forwarded between the subnets within your VPC, the internet, and your VPN connection.
     * New subnets will be associated to the main RT instead of this public RT.
-7. Allow the internet access selecting the public RT and `Edit routes` button and `add route` with destination 0.0.0.0/0 (IPv4) and ::/0 (IPv6) and our IG as the target
+7. Allow the internet access selecting the public RT and `Edit routes` button and `add route` with destination 0.0.0.0/0 (IPv4) and ::/0 (IPv6) and our IG as the target (origin)

+    !!!danger "open the connection from the IG to any IP address"

 8. `Edit subnet associations` and select 10.0.1.0/24 to associate the public subnet with the public RT
 9. Create first EC2 instances as WebServer with network equals our VPC
     * select public subnet and `auto-assign public ip` equals `use subnet settings (enabled)` for the first instance